Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

 - Movement and exercise

-In wellness astrology, aspects of our anatomy and physiology accord with the twelve zodiac signs.
-Those that are associated with Aries include the head, face, and brain, as well as the muscular and circulatory systems.
+In wellness astrology, aspects of your anatomy and physiology align with the zodiac signs.
+Aries associates with the head, face, brain, and the muscular and circulatory systems.

 Mind Your Head